MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select file content](media/flow-select-file-content.png "Select file content")

 1. In the successive actions, you can use any fields and tables extracted by the AI Builder model.
 For example, let's say that our model is trained to extract the *Invoice Id* and the *Total Amount* value, and we want to post those to a Microsoft Teams channel.
-Just add the **Post a message to Teams** action, and then select your fields in the list of tokens  .
+Just add the **Post a message to Teams** action, and then select your fields in the list of tokens.

     > [!NOTE]
     >